jjmontesl/python-clementine-remote/README.md

     >>> clementine = ClementineRemote(host="127.0.0.1", port=5500, auth_code=None)

 You can query the player status.
-Note that some attributes will be None until information is received.
+Note that **some attributes will be None until information is received**, also, calls issued before the connection is established will silently fail.

     >>> clementine.first_data_sent_complete
     True